keshavkalani15/feedback/README.md

 | Password | `HOD@123` |

 > [!IMPORTANT]
-> Change the default HOD password after your first login.
+> Change the default HOD password immediately after your first login.
+A **red warning popup** will appear on every login until the password is changed.
 To customize the initial credentials, edit `create_hod.py` before the first server start.

 ### 2. Setup Hierarchy